Singapore Democratic Party: 2021–present: Change of party headquarters

 The party remained undeterred following the 2020 elections, especially on how the team ran a good campaign and the appearance of Tambyah.
 Former chairman Ling died on 30 April 2021 due to pneumonia.

 In 2023, the party made early preparations leading up to the next general election, scheduled to be held before November 2025, including its intention to contest on Sembawang GRC for the first time since 2011, where the party began their walkabouts around August.
 On 12 April, the party announced that they will relocate their headquarters from Ang Mo Kio after eight years on 11 November to the "western half of the island", later revealing to be WGECA Tower.
 The party also suggested a coalition with Progress Singapore Party (PSP) in June that year.
 Assistant Treasurer and CEC member-elect Manimaran Ashukumar died on 29 July.

 On 11 May 2024, the SDP held its GE2024 Campaign Launch event at its headquarters in Bukit Batok.
 Led by Secretary-General Chee and Chairman Tambyah, the party outlined key quality of life issues it would focus on as part of its election campaign – cost of living, inequality, productivity, and national identity – and put forth its position on current immigration and manpower policies affecting the former.

 A SDP rally in Bukit Panjang during the 2025 general election.

 On 20 February 2025, the SDP announced that secretary-general Chee would contest in Bukit Batok SMC for the third time to "keep its primary focus on the constituencies" where the party maintains a presence.
 However, following the redistricting of Bukit Batok SMC into the new Jurong East–Bukit Batok GRC, Chee announced on 23 March 2025 that he would contest in the newly-created Sembawang West SMC instead, while chairman Paul Tambyah would contest in Bukit Panjang SMC.
 However, despite the acknowledgement of an "uphill battle", the party won none of the seats, though Chee came very close into being elected where he garnered 46.81% of his vote share, while the other wards had their votes slashed towards the PAP.
-Nonetheless, Chee respected the results despite citing that he fell short into electing him as an Non-constituency Member of Parliament.
+Nonetheless, Chee respected the results despite citing that he fell short into electing him as a Non-constituency Member of Parliament.
+On 18 May, Chee and Tambyah launched the "Orange and Teal Social Enterprise Co-operative" as a "people-centric economic counterweight to the PAP–NTUC nexus".
+They also advocated for electoral reforms via petitions and established a youth group in preparation for future elections.

+Ideology

+The SDP has tended to be slightly to the left of the Workers' Party (WP) since the 21st century.
+Meanwhile, the WP has economically moved closer to centrism to mirror or propose minor adjustments of the policies of the ruling People's Action Party (PAP) using its own interpretation.
+For instance, the SDP advocates for establishing single-payer healthcare, completely abolishing the Primary School Leaving Examination (PSLE), and fully decommodifying public housing in Singapore.
+The WP generally stops short of these proposals.